LaurelineLogiaco/lab_compneuroCUAnschutz/index.md

 ---
 ---

-# Laureline Logiaco's Website
+# Neural Dynamics, Control and Learning - NDCL - lab

 We study how our brain controls our body so we can interact with the world.
-To do so, we develop neural network models that capture key features of how different brain regions interact while we perform our daily tasks.
-We study the dynamics of these models, how they learn from observations, and how they give rise to adaptive behavior.
+To do so, we develop neural network models that emulate how different brain regions interact while we perform our daily tasks.
+We study the dynamics of these models, how they can learn despite having only access to ambiguous and sparse feedback from the world, and how they give rise to adaptive behavior.

 {% include section.html %}